 We also offer a “short fold” shirt tailored to the depth of your storage cabinetry.
 Just specify the maximum length of the poly bag and we’ll accommodate your needs.
 Same folding process; shorter poly bag.

-Fact is, our folded shirts will arrive at their destination in far better condition than the hangered shirts you might have personally carried by hand.
+Fact is, we'd go so far as to suggest that our folded shirts will arrive at their destination in far better condition than the hangered shirts that you might have personally carried by hand on your travels.

-All shirts that are requested to be folded or that arrive at RAVE FabriCARE through our Nationwide Clean By Mail service are always folded and returned in this manner.
+All shirts that are requested to be folded or that arrive at RAVE FabriCARE through our Nationwide Clean By Mail or Worldwide Clean By Mail service are always folded and returned in this manner.

 Any ordinary cleaner can “clean and press” a shirt.
 In 4 to 6 hours.